by Matthew McBride

 self-service (reset passwords).
 Of course, this is what ExCM has addressed so

-well in past versions.
+well for hundreds of companies around the world in SharePoint 2007, 2010 and 2013.
 It allows us to create users manually through the UI, by

 invitation, and by anonymous (self) registration.
 ExCM also provides users with